MrSicu/set-tif-dpi/README.md

 python set-tif-dpi "my image.tif" 300 300 quiet
 ````

-The code has been adapted to working with TIFF files, and was largely inspired by set-png-dpi by nopria from https://github.com/nopria/set-png-dpi/tree/main
+The code has been rewritter to work with TIFF files, and was largely inspired by set-png-dpi by nopria from https://github.com/nopria/set-png-dpi/tree/main

 Enjoy!